Motlow State Community College

 You can reach your advisor by campus email by using the first letter of his/her first name plus the entire last name @MSCC.EDU.
 For example: Professor John Doe can be reached at JDOE@MSCC.EDU.
 Or call the Advisement Center at (931) 393-1719 for program information.

-- How do I sign up for the COMPASS test?
+- How do I sign up for the ACCUPLACER test?

 - How much does the COMPASS test cost?